SharcTech/sharc-support/firmware/readme.md

 ```

 5. Your SHARC will reboot and begin the update process.
 6. After a successful update, your SHARC will boot into its first boot protocol and then reboot into production mode.

-#### Update Process
+#### LED Status During Upgrade Process

 Observe your SHARC's LED to determine the success or failure of the OTA update.